yokolet/dazzling-leaves/explanations.md

     2. Finds a character frequency a search window in s and saves in a list
     3. If both frequency list are identical, t's anagram is a substring of s
     4. Returns True if t's anagram is a substring of s.
-    5. If not, shfts the search window by 1
+    5. If not, shifts the search window by 1
     6. Repeats 2-4 by the end

 - Reasons behind the solution